lingocoder/mrJar.wizard/README.md

     }

- Also, remember to set the *`DATABASE_JDBC_URL`* environment variable.
+Also, you need an *`AUTHENTICATION_URL`* environment variable set to *`http://localhost:8080`*.
 Then, from the root directory, run this command to create a user:

     gradlew authentication-client:run